It's impossible to blend in completely in a foreign country, but there are definitely some things that you can do to fit in with the locals.

 Don't Wave Your Map Around

-Though pulling out a map will label you as a tourist, it is a necessary part of travel.
-Try folding it into a small square so it shows only the area you are walking in and pre-plan your route so that you don’t have to look at it every block.
-Smart phones are great resources as well, but avoid using them if you are travelling in areas where having expensive electronics will make you a target for theft.
+I know that a lot of you will just use a map on your phone, but if you are using a physical map try folding it into a small square so it shows only the area you are walking in and pre-plan your route so that you don’t have to look at it every block.

 Walking around like you are lost or in such awe that you keep bumping into people will not only annoy the locals, but will also make you a target for scam artists trying to get tourists to pay for overpriced tours.
 Keep your head up and, even if you are completely lost, walk like you know where you are going.

 Be Respectful of Cultural Norms

 Are you visiting temples or churches?
 Make sure you knees and shoulders are covered.
 Are you in a country that observes the rules of Ramadan?
 Don't eat or drink in front of locals during the day.